 Jordan giving $100 million for racial equality, justice

-CHARLOTTE, N.C. — Michael Jordan and the Jordan Brand are giving $100 million to organizations dedicated to promoting racial equality and social justice.
+CHARLOTTE, N.C.
+(AP) -- Michael Jordan and the Jordan Brand are giving $100 million to organizations dedicated to promoting racial equality and social justice.

 Jordan, the 57-year-old former Chicago Bulls great, is the owner of the Charlotte Hornets.
 The Jordan Brand is a subsidiary of Nike, the shoe giant that earlier Friday committed $40 million over the next four years to support the black community.